PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 2. if $h_i = \bar h_i = 0$ then $G(z_{ij}) = C\in \mathbb{C}, \ \forall z_{ij} \in \mathbb{C}$
 3. if $h_i = \bar h_i = 1$ then $G(z_1,\bar z_1,z_2,\bar z_2) = \frac{C} {z_{12}^2 \bar z_{12}^2}$ for some $C\in \mathbb{C}$.

 We can keep deriving these identities, but this is amazing!
-We could just use contour integration to figure out anything about the correllation functions, simply by knowing their weights.
+We could just use contour integration to figure out anything about the correlation functions, simply by knowing their weights.